p-mckenzie/p-mckenzie.github.io/_posts/2019-07-22-Wake-county-restaurants.md

 # Background
 Wake County provides [open data](https://data-wake.opendata.arcgis.com/) for the public to analyze, including data on restaurant inspections.
-I've been meaning to use an open dataset for a while, and decided to start by inventing a prediction problem that would leveragewith their open data about restaurants and restaurant inspections in Wake County.
+I've been meaning to use an open dataset for a while, and decided to start by inventing a prediction problem that would leverage their open data about restaurants and restaurant inspections in Wake County.

 # Scenario